Please note: Bouchercon 2020 is canceled. Read about Virtual Bouchercon here.

 DISTINGUISHED GUEST OF HONOR — ANNE PERRY

-Anne Perry is the international bestselling author of over fifty novels, which have sold over 25 million copies.
+Anne Perry is the internationally bestselling author of over fifty novels, which have sold over 25 million copies.
 The Times selected her as one of the 20th Century’s “100 Masters of Crime.”
 Her first series of Victorian crime novels, featuring Thomas and Charlotte Pitt, began with THE CATER STREET HANGMAN.
 The latest of these, TRIPLE JEOPARDY, will be published in 2019.